-To give some context to my Representation today regarding the inclusion of Kingborough's "amended" Biodiversity Offset Policy 2016 into their Interim Planning Scheme it maybe beneficial to consider some other documents, Acts of parliament that are set to intersect with our Local Councils attempts in this area.
-The Federal Environmental Protection and Biodiversity Conservation Act 1999 (the head of authority for the various Biodiversity Offset Credit Schemes operated by other States) and Tasmania's Nature Conservation Act 2002 (the source of the Conservation Covenants agreements and onsite Biodiversity Offsets in Kingborough).
-The Nature Repair Market Bill 2023 is set to create a National Biodiversity Credit Trading Scheme which will also have its own rules and values assigned to Biodiversity hosted on private land that will likely clash with those contained within Kingborough's Biodiversity Offset Policy.
+(B) To give some context to my claims it maybe beneficial to consider some other documents, Acts of parliament that are set to intersect with our Local Councils attempts in this area.
+The Federal Environmental Protection and Biodiversity Conservation Act 1999 (head of authority for the various Biodiversity Offset Credit Schemes operating in other States), Tasmania's Nature Conservation Act 2002 (head of authority for the Conservation Covenants class of Biodiversity Offsets in Kingborough).
+The Nature Repair Market Bill 2023 (proposed national Biodiversity Credit Trading Scheme).
+All of these Acts will define the value of Biodiversity in different ways and of course State Acts override Local Council policies and Federal Acts override State Acts.